iamtakingithard/QuickDash/README.md

 ## Contacts
 You are free to get me at [Element/Matrix](https://matrix.to/#/@cerda:envs.net) and in [Discord server](https://discord.gg/cJFekwznKt)

+## Install
+There are two ways of doing that.
+You can
+A) Get a binary from crates.io with command `cargo install quickdash`
+B) Get a already compiled binary from GitHub, which features Windows, Mac, Linux builds.

 ## Building
 Well, just go clone the repo, then cd to the cloned repo, and write `cargo build --release`